Chrisney, Indiana

 Chrisney is a town in Grass Township, Spencer County, in the U.S. state of Indiana.
-The population was 481 at the 2010 census.
+The population was 465 at the 2020 census.

 History

 Chrisney was originally called Spring Station, and under the latter name was founded in about 1871 when the railroad was extended to that point.
 A post office was established under the name Spring Station in 1874; in 1883 the post office was renamed Chrisney.

+Chrisney High School was in existence from 1908 to 1972.
+It was closed in 1972, merging with Dale High School to form Heritage Hills High School.